-Clumsiness may be the first symptom.
+Clumsiness may be the first symptom of progressive multifocal leukoencephalopathy.
 Hemiparesis is the most common finding.
 Aphasia, dysarthria, and hemianopia are also common.
 Multifocal cortical damage produces cognitive impairment in two thirds of patients.
 Sensory, cerebellar, and brain stem deficits may be present.

 Headaches and convulsive seizures are rare and occur most often in patients with AIDS.

-Gradual, relentless progression culminates in death, usually 1 to 9 mo after symptoms begin.
+Gradual, relentless progression culminates in death, usually 1 to 9 months after symptoms begin.

 Provisional diagnosis of PML is made by contrast-enhanced MRI, which shows single or multiple white matter lesions on T2-weighted images.
 A contrast agent enhances, usually faintly and peripherally, 5 to 15% of lesions.
 CT may show low-density, nonenhancing lesions but is significantly less sensitive than MRI.